Dory Funk Jr.: Final matches and retirement (2017–2025)

+Funk wrestled in his final match in a Double Hell Current Explosion Death match on August 24, 2024, teaming with Osamu Nishimura, defeating the team of Atsushi Onita & Raijin Yaguchi.

+On January 25, 2025, Funk appeared alongside other legends at WWE Saturday Night's Main Event XXXVIII.

 Personal life

-Dory married his first wife, Jimmie, on June 8, 1960.
+Funk married his first wife, Jimmie, on June 8, 1960.
 Together, they have three children: Dory III, Adam Dirk, and Penny.
 They also have five grandchildren.
 They later separated and were officially divorced on July 6, 1983.
 Dory III went into medicine and now practices out of Colorado.
-Dory IV is now training to be a wrestler under Dory Jr. In 1980, Dory met his second and current wife, Marti; the couple married in 1989.
+Funk's grandson Dory IV is now training to be a wrestler under him.
+In 1980, Funk met his second and current wife, Marti; the couple married in 1989.
 They have two children.